Loading...

 The Western Australian setting is based on a suburb of Sydney called Rozelle.

-The dual landscapes contrast with each other.
+The two landscapes contrast with each other.

 However, there are similarities and connections within each story.

-Hmm, let's find out.
+Let's find out.

 There are lots of different kinds of clothing represented within both stories.

-Western clothing, typically refers to modern garments commonly worn in Western countries such as Europe, North America, and Australia.
+Western clothing typically refers to modern garments commonly worn in Western countries, such as Europe, North America, and Australia.

-This includes items like jeans, t-shirts, dresses, suits, and jackets, which are often made from materials like cotton, denim and synthetic fibres.
+This includes items like jeans, T-shirts, dresses, suits, and jackets, which are often made from materials like cotton, denim, and synthetic fibres.

-In contrast, traditional Moroccan attire is characterised by its cultural and historical significance, often reflecting centuries old traditions and craftsmanship.
+In contrast, traditional Moroccan attire is characterised by its cultural and historical significance, often reflecting centuries-old traditions and craftsmanship.

 Let's have a look at a few types of Moroccan clothing that we might encounter in the text.

-First of all, the Djellaba.
+First of all, the djellaba.

-And we can see in the image there, in one of the first images, we can see a man wearing a green djellaba.
+It's a long-hooded robe worn by both men and women, typically made from wool or cotton, and often adorned with decorative embroidery or trim, and we can see in the image there, in one of the first images, we can see a man wearing a green djellaba.

-Haik, a large rectangular piece of fabric worn by women to cover their bodies and sometimes their faces often made from lightweight material like cotton or silk, and dyed in vibrant colours or patterns.
+Haik, a large rectangular piece of fabric worn by women to cover their bodies and sometimes their faces, often made from lightweight material like cotton or silk and dyed in vibrant colours or patterns, and we can see a woman wearing a haik in the image on the top right.

-Babouche or balgha, comfortable and practical shoes, which usually have a pointed toe, nice, suitable for everyday wear in both urban and rural settings.
+Babouche or balgha, comfortable and practical shoes, which usually have a pointed toe, nice.

 Hmm, you can see those there as well in the image.